Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Introduction

 As an important consequence of (2) we can recover $\Hom(G,H)$ (up to strong homotopy type) as the clique complex of a certain graph ${\mathcal G}(H^G)$ associated to $G$ and $H$.
 See Remark \ref{rem:clique} for details.

-Our next results involve notions of \emph{out-} and \emph{in-neighborhood complexes} $\N(G)$ and $ \Nin (G)$, simplicial complexes associated to a directed graph $G$ that mimic the Lov\'asz construction in the undirected setting (see Definition \ref{def:neighbor}.
+Our next results involve notions of \emph{out-} and \emph{in-neighborhood complexes} $\N(G)$ and $ \Nin (G)$, simplicial complexes associated to a digraph $G$ that mimic the Lov\'asz construction in the undirected setting (see Definition \ref{def:neighbor}).
 In Theorem \ref{thm:homandnbd} we prove that both complexes are homotopy equivalent to the homomorphism complex $\Hom(K_2,G)$ (and hence to each other).
-In Proposition \ref{prop:universal} we prove that any simplicial complex can be recovered up to isomorphism as $\N(G)$ for some directed graph $G$.
+In Proposition \ref{prop:universal} we prove that any simplicial complex can be recovered up to isomorphism as $\N(G)$ for some digraph $G$.
 This stands in contrast to the undirected setting, where the neighborhood complex must be homotopy equivalent to a space with a free ${\mathbb Z}_2$-action.

 In the undirected graph setting, the Mycielskian $\mu(G)$ of a graph $G$ has important applications to the study of homomorphism complexes.
-As Csobra \cite{Cso} has shown, the neighborhood complex of $\mu(G)$ is homotopy equivalent to $S({\mathcal N}(G))$, the \emph{suspension} of ${\mathcal N}(G)$.
-Motivated by this we introduce a number of directed versions of the Mycielskian (see Definition \ref{def:Mycielskian}), and in Proposition \ref{prop:Mycielskian} we determine their effect on the homotopy type of the directed neighborhood complex.
-In particular we prove that for any directed graph $G$ there is a homotopy equivalence
+As Csorba \cite{Cso} has shown, the neighborhood complex of $\mu(G)$ is homotopy equivalent to $S({\mathcal N}(G))$, the \emph{suspension} of ${\mathcal N}(G)$.
+Motivated by this, we introduce a number of directed versions of the Mycielskian (see Definition \ref{def:Mycielskian}), and in Proposition \ref{prop:Mycielskian} we determine their effect on the homotopy type of the directed neighborhood complex.
+In particular, we prove that for any digraph $G$ there is a homotopy equivalence

 where $M^3(G)$ is a certain directed Mycielskian of $G$ and $S(-)$ denotes suspension.